 The VCBB made an exhaustive effort to identify all applicable stakeholders and bring them into this plan development process.
 The VCBB started by identifying stakeholders to participate in the Digital Equity Core Planning Team.
 Once the Digital Equity Core Planning Team was established and the VCBB's broadband consultant was selected, the collective group brainstormed an extensive list of relevant organizations to target for outreach.
-Vermont also worked to identify particularly relevant Underrepresented Communities that should be targeted for outreach beyond those suggested in the BEAD and Digital Equity Act Notices of Funding Opportunities (NOFOs).
+Vermont also worked to identify particularly relevant Underrepresented Communities that should be targeted for outreach beyond those suggested in the BEAD and Digital Equity Act (DEA) NOFOs.
 Vermont reached out extensively to groups working directly with the following populations:

-- Low-income households
+Low-income households

-- Aging individuals (60 and above)
+Aging individuals (60 and above)

-- Justice-impacted individuals (currently and formerly incarcerated individuals) (wording change as part of Volume 2)
+Incarcerated individuals (formerly and currently)

-- Veterans
+Veterans

-- Individuals with disabilities
+Individuals with disabilities

-- Individuals who have a language barrier, including individuals who are English learners and those who have low levels of literacy
+Individuals who have a language barrier, including individuals who are English learners and those who have low levels of literacy

-- Individuals who are members of a racial or ethnic minority group
+Individuals who are members of a racial or ethnic minority group

-- ▶ Religious minorities
+Religious minorities

-- Individuals who primarily reside in a rural area
+Individuals who primarily reside in a rural area

-- Members of state-recognized Abenaki Tribes (Vermont does not have any federally recognized tribes, but the VCBB has still sought input and engagement from local Tribal organizations within Vermont)
+Members of state-recognized Abenaki Tribes (Vermont does not have any federally recognized tribes, but the VCBB has still sought input and engagement from local Tribal organizations within Vermont)

-- Individuals who are LGBTQIA+
+Individuals who are LGBTQIA+

-- Organized labor
+Organized labor

-- Unhoused individuals
+Unhoused individuals

-- Migrant farmworkers
+Migrant farmworkers

-- Children and youth
+Children and youth

-Outreach to these groups included arranging individual meetings to discuss the experience of the organization and the populations they serve related to the digital divide, as well as collaborating with these organizations to distribute the survey the VCBB developed.
+Outreach to these groups included arranging individual meetings to discuss the experience of the organization and the populations they serve related to the digital divide, as well as collaborating with these organizations to distribute the survey the VCBB developed (described below).
 These groups were also encouraged to respond to the Request for Input issued by the State of Vermont to inform this plan, which is also discussed in detail below.